 “The evidence is real clear that Johnson & Johnson has known about the dangers associated with talcum powder for over 30 years,” Onder told the NY Daily News.
 “Instead of giving a warning, what they did was targeted the groups most at risk for developing ovarian cancer."

 In the first lawsuit, the jury awarded $72 million in damages to an Alabama family who lost a mother to talc-based ovarian cancer in February.
 Jackie Fox, who passed away at age 62 a few months after the lawsuit began, had used Baby Powder throughout her life.
-Though it took nearly eight hours for the jury to make a decision, the settlement illustrates that the legal system is on their side.
+Though it took nearly eight hours for the jury to make a decision, the verdict illustrates that the legal system may be on their side.

 Johnson & Johnson has released statements defending the safety and effectiveness of its products.
-Although the manufacturer plans to appeal the court decision, the jury’s choice to support talc-cancer survivors and their families has been made clear.
+Although the manufacturer plans to appeal the court decision, the jury made the choice to support talc-cancer survivors.